John Kline (basketball)

-Kline died on July 26, 2018 at his home in Lebanon, Tennessee, at the age of 86.
+Kline died on July 26, 2018, at his home in Lebanon, Tennessee, at the age of 86.
 He is survived by five daughters; Sharon Hill, Britt Thomas, Cheryl Thomas, Terry Dennis and Kelly Mack; four sons; Benjamin Daniels, John Kline III, Michael Kline and Alan Daniels; his brother, Ronald Colvard; 22 grandchildren; and 28 great-grandchildren.

+Legacy

+His life was the subject of the 2019 documentary film Jumpin' Johnny: The Incredible True Story of Dr. John Kline directed by Cameron McCasland.